 We recognise the importance of working together with parents/carers to educate as well as safeguard and promote the welfare of children.

-(Name of school/college) will ensure that:
+We will ensure that:

-We work with parents positively, openly and honestly
+We work with parents positively, openly, and honestly

 Parents are encouraged to discuss their issues or concerns about safety and welfare of children, including any worries about a child’s emotional well-being or mental health.
 They will be listened to and taken seriously

-Parents/carers are aware there is a whole school/college safeguarding approach to ensure that children are kept safe and well, and as part of this the school/college is part of the Stopping Domestic Abuse Together (SDAT) initiative (the local version of Operation Encompass)
+Parents/carers are aware there is a whole school safeguarding approach to ensure that children are kept safe and well, and as part of this the school is part of the Stopping Domestic Abuse Together (SDAT) initiative (the local version of Operation Encompass)

 We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal), child-on-child abuse, emotional well-being/mental health, online safety, including sharing nudes and semi-nudes, harmful sexual behaviour, and terrorist/extremist material.
-We will also outline the support available to keep children safe within the school/college, locally and nationally
+We will also outline the support available to keep children safe within the school, locally and nationally

-Up to date and accurate information is kept about learners i.e.
+We keep up to date and accurate information is kept about pupils i.e.

 names and contact persons with whom the child normally lives